What does 'P' indicate on my chart?

 Peak day- what is it?

-Peak day is a good indicator of your ovulation event as CM will be at the most fertile at the time leading up to and including ovulation.
-Cervical mucus also indicates the opening of your fertile window each cycle so it's an important observation to consider tracking if you are trying to conceive and to accurately narrow down your fertile window.
+Peak day is a good indicator of your ovulation event as CM will be at the most fertile at this time.
+Noting when you first see any cervical mucus can indicate the opening of your fertile window each cycle.
+Cervical mucus is an important observation to consider tracking to accurately narrow down when fertility begins and ends.

 Tip: When cross-checked with a valid temperature shift, infertility can be assumed from the evening of the 3rd day after peak day